florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 The intention of this manual to get to know the editors functionality and learn how to create e-mail lay-outs for your business.
 We will start with the basics of getting to the editing screen first, if you are already familiar with those steps skip ahead to [step 4](#step-4-the-editor). <br>

-**Note:** *The editor is still partially in developmen meaning that some functionalities might be subject to change.
+**Note:** *The editor is still partially in development meaning that some functionalities might be subject to change.
 This document will be updated as soon as possible but might lag behind.*

 # Step 1.
 Getting to the mailing configuration screen
-Go the your florishop webpage and login with a management account.
+Go the your Florishop webpage and login with a management account.
 Once logged in go to:</br> *configuration* **→**  *mail configuration* as shown in the image below.
 <img src=".Active Email Editior EN media/GettingToTheMailingConfigurationScreen.png" alt="getting to editor">
 <br>
-You are now faced with the screen below which shows the currently existing templates in the system along with some search functionalities. <br>
+You will be brought to a different webpage that shows the currently existing templates in the system along with some search.
+The image below represents the screen you should now see. <br>

 <img src=".Active Email Editior EN media/Mailing Configuration Screen.png" alt="Mailing Configuration Screen">